 - Degreaser: You’ll need this to prepare your steel door for painting.
 It strips off any oil stains or grease on the metal surface.

-- Toolkit: While you don’t necessarily have to remove your door from the frame to paint it if you want the best results, that’s just what you’ll need to do.
-A basic toolkit should be all you need to remove the hinges and other hardware.
+- Cordless Drill: While you don’t necessarily have to remove your door from the frame to paint it if you want the best results, that’s just what you’ll need to do.
+A basic handheld cordless drill should be all you need to remove the hinges and other hardware.
 Just make sure you store the pieces together where you can easily find them.

-- Heat gun or paint stripper: If you have a metal door already painted, you need to remove that layer before adding new layers.
+- Heat gun (for paint stripping): If you have a metal door already painted, you need to remove that layer before adding new layers.
 Whether you use a paint stripper or heat gun, be sure you work slow, using a delicate touch to make sure you don’t accidentally damage or scratch the door’s steel surface.

 - Multi-surface primer: Even the highest quality best paint for exterior metal doors will only go so far without first applying a good primer.
 You can use a multi-surface primer for both oil and water-based paints.
 It will also give you a great surface to paint on.
 You just need to check the directions on the primer to see how many coats you need to apply and how long you should allow the primer to dry between coats.